 What Happens During a Rhinoplasty Procedure?

-After addressing functional and cosmetic conditions that you want to alter during a consultation, Dr. Craig will schedule your rhinoplasty procedure at a nearby outpatient surgery center in the Houston area.
+After addressing functional and cosmetic conditions that you want to alter during a consultation, Drs.
+Fusi and Craig will schedule your rhinoplasty procedure at a nearby outpatient surgery center in the Houston area.
 On the day of your surgery, a trained anesthesiologist will administer general anesthesia or sedation.
-Dr. Craig will then:
+Our doctors will then:

 - Make an incision to gently expose the entire structure of the nose either through a closed or open approach.
 During a closed procedure, your incisions are hidden inside of your nose.
 The incision is made across the columella during an open procedure.

 - Reshape the nasal structure which may require the removal of tissue, cartilage, bone, and skin.
 Some patients may require a cartilage graft to restore shape.

 - Close the incision by draping skin and tissue over the cartilage and bone to rebuild your new nose.

 When Will My Results Be Noticeable?

 Following your rhinoplasty surgery, your nose will require gauze packing and a splint for a short while.
 These reinforce the structure of your nose, protecting the tissue, cartilage, skin, and bone while it heals.
 After the split and gauze are removed, many Houston patients will continue to experience:

 Your Final Result